CometComplain/frontend/README.md

 ## Configuration

 Before running the frontend, make sure to configure the API [backend of this project](https://github.com/CometComplain/backend) endpoint in the `.env` file:

+## SRS and other Documents

+If you want to review our project, please go to the "Project Information" folder located in the frontend repository.